zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 ## Day-1: The Happy Path

-The purpose of a proof-of-concept (aka pilot, prototype, minimum-viable-product etc.) is to demonstrate that a concept can be implemented quickly and cheaply.
+The purpose of a proof-of-concept (or pilot, prototype, minimum-viable-product) is to demonstrate that a concept can be implemented quickly and cheaply.
 This is the “happy path”, where everything works as expected under ideal stress-free conditions.

-In the context of AI-assisted development, the barriers-to-entry for day-1 creation have been dramatically reduced.
+In the context of AI-assisted development, barriers-to-entry for day-1 creation have been dramatically reduced.
 This is great for work with no ongoing operational dependency because the story can end at the day-1 product: one-off scripts, exploratory notebooks, and static content.

 Also, to an increasingly large extent, this day-1 happy path can be executed by non-technical users as long as they can describe what they want.
 In other words, a significant democratization of the ability to *create*.